Print-through: Video recording

-Since analog video is recorded by frequency-modulation of the video signal, the FM capture effect shields the signal against this noise; however, the linear audio and (depending on format) chrominance signals of a video cassette may have some print effects.

-While print-through is a form of unwanted noise, contact printing was used deliberately for high-speed recording (duplication, high speed en masse copying) of video tape, instead of having to record thousands of tapes on thousands of VCRs at normal playback speed, or alternatively on over 48 hour long large reels (pancakes) of tape which then were inserted into casettes.
+While print-through is a form of unwanted noise, contact printing was used deliberately for high-speed recording (duplication, high-speed en masse copying) of video tape, instead of having to record thousands of tapes on thousands of VCRs at normal playback speed, or alternatively on over 48-hour-long large reels (pancakes) of tape which then were inserted into cassettes.
 DuPont in conjunction with Otari invented a form of thermal magnetic duplication ("TMD") by which a high-coercivity metal mother master tape was brought into direct contact with a chromium dioxide copy (slave) tape.
 The coercivity of the mother tape is higher than that of the copy tape, so when the copy tape is heated and brought into contact with the mother tape, the copy tape gets a mirror image of the signal on the mother tape without the mother tape losing its signal.
 The recording on the mother tape was a mirror image of a valid video signal.
 Immediately before the copy tape came into contact with the mother tape, a focused laser beam heated it to its Curie point at which its value of coercivity dropped to very low values so that it picked up a near perfect copy of the mother tape as it cooled.
 The mother tape was made using a special reel to reel video tape recorder called a mirror master recorder and was held inside the machine in an endless loop.
 This system could achieve speeds of up to 300 times playback speed in NTSC VHS SP mode, 900 times in VHS EP mode and 428 times in PAL/SECAM tapes.